microsoft/RTVS-docs/installer.md

 ### About this release

-THANK YOU for trying R Tools for Visual Studio!
+Thank you for installing R Tools for Visual Studio!
 Please check it out and let us know what you think.
-This release is meant for evaluation purposes only and not for production use.

 ### Resources